daviswhitehead/shayr-app/src/redux/README.md

 - `url` _string_ -- Original url of the post.
 - `userId` _string_ -- The unique ID of the user whose feed contained the post.

-## userPostLists
+## usersPostsLists

 ### description

-The userPostLists state is a collection of lists that represent various views populated by userPosts objects.
+The usersPostsLists state is a collection of lists that represent various views populated by usersPosts objects.

 ### initialState